Family Mediation

 3. Help with Child Only mediation charges:

-I am registered with the Family Mediation Council for the Government Voucher Scheme that provides up to £500 per family towards the costs of child only mediation.
+I am registered with the Family Mediation Council for the Government Voucher Scheme that provides up to £500 per family towards mediation costs where there are children involved.
 You will be informed if you are eligible and can apply.

 For more information on family mediation and to find Legal Aid mediators visit www.familymediationcouncil.org.uk